-Speaking of soy curls, use this broth to re-hydrate soy curls for use in all sorts of recipes.
-Why re-hydrate them in plain water when you can add so much flavor?
+Speaking of soy curls, use this broth to re-hydrate soy curls and use them in all kinds of recipes.
+Why re-hydrate with plain water when you can add so much flavor?

 I also like to include 1 or 2 tablespoons of this seasoning when cooking rice, quinoa, and other grains.